 5. Cook the pork belly

-Place a wok or pan over medium-high heat.
-Once hot, add 2 Tbsp oil and wait until shimmering hot.
+Once the wok is hot, add 2 Tbsp oil and wait until shimmering hot.
 Add the pork and cook until meat is just cooked through and no pink remains.

 Then add the sauce mixture and stir to coat the pork completely.